 Hoya carnosa variegata ‘Tricolor’

-Hoya plants are tropical plants, and can be epiphytic.
-Epiphytic basically means that they can grow on other trees and plants in the wild, and don’t require much soil to live.
-Because of this, Hoyas prefer to have drier soil, and can be root bound.
-To help prevent overwatering, I prefer to house Hoyas in terracotta or clay pots.
-Both materials help to pull moisture from the soil, and allow the soil breathe.
-Plastic pots help to retain moisture, and may not be the best material for Hoyas.
-No matter which type of material you choose, the most important thing to remember is that your pot will need a drainage hole.
-Water must be able to drain in order to keep your Hoya healthy.
+Hoya plants are tropical and often epiphytic, meaning they can grow on trees and other plants in their natural habitat with minimal soil.
+Because of this, they prefer drier conditions and can tolerate being root-bound.
+To prevent overwatering, I recommend using terracotta or clay pots, as these materials draw moisture from the soil and promote airflow.
+In contrast, plastic pots retain moisture, which may not be ideal for Hoyas.
+Regardless of the pot material you choose, the most important factor is proper drainage—your pot must have a drainage hole to allow excess water to escape and keep your Hoya healthy.

 Light